Move-In Dates & Times

-- All other new incoming freshmen and transfer students will move into their assigned rooms on August 15, 2014 from 9am - 4pm.
+All new incoming Freshmen and Transfer students (unless they are attending a Freshman/Transfer Make-Up Orientation session) will move into their assigned rooms on August 18, 2017 from 9am - 4pm.
 Your specific check-in time will be noted on your assignment notification email.
-Students may check into their assigned rooms anytime AFTER their assigned check-in time until August 19, 2014 at 6pm.
+Students may check into their assigned rooms anytime AFTER their assigned check-in time until August 22, 2017 at 6pm.

 Attention Residents!
-Move-In 2014 is quickly approaching.
+Move-In is quickly approaching.
 In July, you will receive information about your room assignment and move-in time.
 If you cannot move in during that time, you may move in anytime AFTER your scheduled date and time.
-However, you must arrive and check into your room assignment before Tuesday, August 19, 2014 at 6pm to avoid forfeiture of your space.
-If you are unable to move in within these parameters, please contact Michell Jaworski to develop an early arrival plan that will work.
-No requests for special/early move-in times will be reviewed and no decisions made prior to July 1, 2014.
+However, you must arrive and check into your room assignment before Tuesday, August 22, 2017 at 6pm to avoid forfeiture of your space.
+If you are unable to move in within these parameters, please contact University Housing to develop an early arrival plan that will work.
+No requests for special/early move-in times will be reviewed and no decisions made prior to July 15, 2017.

 Frequently Asked Questions